Skip to main content

 Preconnect resource hints speed up load times by reducing the number of network round-trips needed when the browser actually loads a resource from the server.

-You can see in the screenshot below that making the initial connection to a server requires several round-trips.
+The screenshot below shows that making the initial connection to a server requires several round-trips.
 The browser needs to resolve the domain name and establish connections over TCP and SSL.
 Once that's all done fetching a particular resource from a server only requires a single round-trip.

 A preconnect tag looks like this: